-After that seminal moment in our marriage, I spent an interesting hour clothes-pinning all of our important documents up on a makeshift clothesline in our bathroom.
+After that seminal moment in our marriage, I spent an interesting hour clothes-pinning all of our important documents upon a makeshift clothesline in our bathroom so they could dry.
 I also started looking into whether our safe was the most secure place to keep all of our documents.
 Aside from the (admittedly unusual) issue of flooding, I needed to know which papers are better placed in a safety deposit box, and which ones are perfectly fine in your average fireproof home safe.
 This is what I discovered:

 Safety Deposit Box